rickgbw/hyperterm-overlay/README.md

  The possible values are a `number` or a `float`.
  If is a number, it represents the size um pixels.
  Else, if is a float, it means the percentage of the screen.

+### startup
+- Value: true or false
+- Default: true
+- Open HyperTerm Overlay on HyperTerm startup.

+### startAlone
+- Value: true or false
+- Default: false
+- Makes HyperTerm Overlay the unique window displayed when started.
+- Other windows started will be default HyperTerm windows.

 ### tray
 - Value: true or false